Ethereum and Bitcoin May Already Be in Your Portfolio. But Which one Has the Better Investment Going Forward?

 Figure out the answer to that question, you’ll definitely know if Ethereum is a better investment than Bitcoin!

 Now you know the critical differences between Ethereum and Bitcoin.
-If you're feeling inspired to start trading Bitcoin or Ethereum, or this article has provided some extra insight to your existing trading knowledge, you may be pleased to know that etoro provides the ability to trade with Crypto assets and CFDs on up to 90+ cryptocurrencies.
-Crypto Traders can build a diversified portfolio with the most popular coins.
+If you're feeling inspired to buy Bitcoin or Ethereum, or this article has provided some extra insight to your existing trading knowledge, you may be pleased to know that eToro provides the ability to buy Crypto assets and trade coins on up to 90+ cryptocurrencies.